-- dissemination, Defendants tell the public that Nasty Gal "is based in Los Angeles." - 242.
-Boohoo.com PLC, which changed its name to Boohoo Group PLC in July 2018, acquired the Nasty Gal brand in 2017.
-Shortly after the completion of the acquisition, Boohoo Group announced the company would continue to be based in Los Angeles. - 243.
-Nasty Gal Limited admits it is not self-funded, but instead relies on Boohoo Group, stating in its 2019 Annual Report: "[t]he company is financed by its parent company which has indicted [sic] its willingness to continue to funds [sic] the company's operations." - 244.
-Similarly, in a section of the 2019 Annual Report describing its "Assessment of prospects and viability," Nasty Gal Limited admits that it "is funded by its parent company, boohoo.com plc [Boohoo Group's old name], which has substantial cash resources and is fully supportive of the company." - Far from keeping a hands-off approach to operating the Nasty Gal business, 245.
-Boohoo Group acknowledged the additional control its management would need to exert over the business by increasing its executive directors' base salaries for the increased workload to "reflect the substantial increase in the scale and complexity of the company following of [sic] the acquisitions of Nasty Gal and PLT and the resulting increase in the responsibilities of the executive directors."
+261. In various press releases and other communications intended for widespread dissemination, Defendants tell the public that Nasty Gal "is based in Los Angeles."

+262. Boohoo.com PLC, which changed its name to Boohoo Group PLC in July 2018, acquired the Nasty Gal brand in 2017.
+Shortly after the completion of the acquisition, 16 Boohoo Group announced the company would continue to be based in Los Angeles.

+263. Nasty Gal Limited admits it is not self-funded, but instead relies on Boohoo Group, stating in its 2019 Annual Report: "[t]he company is financed by its parent company which has indicted [sic] its willingness to continue to funds [sic] the company's 20 operations."

+264. Similarly, in a section of the 2019 Annual Report describing its "Assessment of prospects and viability," Nasty Gal Limited admits that it "is funded by its parent company, boohoo.com plc [Boohoo Group's old name], which has substantial cash resources and is fully supportive of the company."

+25 Far from keeping a hands-off approach to operating the Nasty Gal business, 265.
+26 Boohoo Group acknowledged the additional control its management would need to exert 27 over the business by increasing its executive directors' base salaries for the increased 28 workload to "reflect the substantial increase in the scale and complexity of the company following of [sic] the acquisitions of Nasty Gal and PLT and the resulting increase in the responsibilities of the executive directors."
 The executive directors Boohoo Group was referring to were Mahmud Kamani, Carol Kane, and Neil Catto-all of whom are directors of Nasty Gal Limited, with M. Kamani and Catto listed as the CEO and CFO, respectively, of Nasty Gal USA, Inc.